 Dr. Jache is a board certified child, adolescent, and adult psychiatrist.
 She graduated from the Medical College of Wisconsin.
 She completed her psychiatry residency followed by her child psychiatry fellowship at the Medical College of Wisconsin Affiliated Hospitals.She has worked in private practice and community mental health centers in WV and Ohio prior to coming to Ohio University.
 She has special interests including Attention-Deficit/Hyperactivity Disorders, Depression, Bipolar disorder, Anxiety disorders, Psychosis, and teens transitioning into young adults.She evaluates students at CPS to clarify diagnosis and to assess need for medication.
 She recommends that many students be connected to another provider in addition to Dr. Jache to maintain continuity in summers and when the student graduates.

-Dr. Meyers is a licensed psychologist in the state of Ohio.
+Dr. Meyers is a licensed clinical psychologist in The State of Ohio.
 He received his doctorate in Clinical Psychology from the Illinois School of Professional Psychology.
-After completing his internship at Ohio University’s Counseling & Psychological Services in 2016, he went on to work as a Post-Doctoral Fellow at a community mental health agency in Southeastern Ohio.
-Brad returned to Ohio University in 2017 as a staff psychologist and he also spends two days per week at the Heritage College of Osteopathic Medicine with a focus on providing support to medical students, staff, and faculty.
+After completing his internship at Ohio University’s Counseling & Psychological Services (CPS), he went on to complete his Post-Doctorate Fellowship at a community mental health agency in Southeastern Ohio.
+Brad returned to Ohio University in 2017 as a Staff Psychologist and has since taken on the role of Assistant Director & Training Director at CPS.
 His approach to clinical work incorporates relational, feminist, multicultural, and psychodynamic perspectives.
-Professional interests include relational challenges, trauma & abuse, group therapy, training & supervision, community outreach, empowerment, and social justice engagement.
+Professional interests include relational challenges, trauma, training & supervision, and social justice engagement.
+Brad is also an active member of Ohio Psychological Association’s Early Career Psychologists Committee.

 Dr. Mickunas is licensed by the State Medical Board of Ohio, specializing in general adult psychiatry.
 She earned her M.D. at Boonshoft School of Medicine at Wright State University in Dayton, Ohio.
 She then completed her psychiatric residency at Wright State Department of Psychiatry which encompassed both civilian and military experiences.
 Prior to working at Ohio University, she worked at Appalachian Behavioral Healthcare as an inpatient psychiatrist, at several community mental health centers and as a contractor with Ohio Department of Rehabilitation and Corrections.
 Her areas of interests include Attention-Deficit/Hyperactivity Disorders, Depression, Anxiety disorders, Bipolar Affective Disorder and Thought Disorders.
 Per department policy, Dr. Mickunas recommends that her patients be connected to another provider to maintain continuity of care when on academic break and upon graduation.